Contrast-Security-OSS/docs/content/troubleshooting/java/installation/OutOfMemoryError.md

 ## OutOfMemory "PermGen space" Errors

 Older versions of Java had separate area for permanent memory use called **PermGen**.
 Some of the memory Contrast uses will be kept in this space, but not a lot.
-If the JVM is already close to its PermGen limit, we may be putting it over.
+If the JVM is already close to its PermGen limit, Contrast may be putting it over.

 Adding another 32MB should be more than enough for Contrast.